 Personalised business insurance

-If you’re based in a city like London or Manchester, the explosion of modern luxury coworking spaces over the past few years is unlikely to have escaped your attention.
-From spaces like WeWork - renowned for perks like Prosecco on tap happy hours - and Fora, with its stylish interiors, to longer established coworking spaces such as Regus and those such as Pervasive Media Studio (Bristol), which are geared to businesses in a particular industry, there’s a vast array of options when it comes to coworking.
+But there are many other options to consider.
+Fora, for example, with its stylish interiors, or longer established coworking spaces such as Regus and those such as Pervasive Media Studio in Bristol, which are geared to businesses in a particular industry – there’s a vast array of options when it comes to coworking.

 Things to think about before moving to a coworking space